Step-by-Step Guide to Authentic Red Chile Beef

 Here's how to keep things flavorful without blowing your guests' taste buds out:

-- Add sweetness: A touch of brown sugar, molasses, or even a peeled tomato helps cut through the spiciness.
+- Add sweetness: A touch of brown sugar, molasses, or roasted tomatoes helps cut through the spiciness while adding depth.

-- Use acid: Lime juice, cider vinegar, or even a splash of orange juice lifts the richness and brightens the sauce.
+- Use acid: Lime juice, cider vinegar, or orange juice lifts the richness and brightens the sauce without diluting flavor.

 - Bring in fat: Coconut milk, sour cream, or cheese can tame the fire while adding luxurious texture.